Deva-97/food_cart/README.md

-# 🍔 Flutter Food Ordering App
+# 🍔 Food Ordering App

 A fully functional Ui food ordering application built using Flutter with **MVVM architecture** and **Provider** for state management.
 This app replicates a professional UI from a Figma design and includes all core features of a food delivery platform.